* Upbeat U.S. private job, service sector data lift mood

 * WHO says no break-through reported on coronavirus drugs

 * China will cut some U.S. import tariffs by half

 * Asian stock markets: tmsnrt.rs/2zpUAr4

-MSCI's broadest index of Asia-Pacific shares outside Japan gained 0.39% while Japan's Nikkei rose 2.47%.
+MSCI’s broadest index of Asia-Pacific shares outside Japan gained 1.3% while Japan’s Nikkei rose 2.47%.
 Mainland Chinese shares also reacted positively, with the bluechip CSI300 index up 0.97%.

-Traders also cited unconfirmed reports of a possible vaccine breakthrough for the coronavirus as a trigger for Wednesday's stock rally, although they also said such a catalyst was also likely to be an excuse for short-covering.
+Traders also cited vague rumours of a possible vaccine or a drug breakthrough for the coronavirus as a trigger for Wednesday’s stock rally, although they also said such catalysts were likely to simply be an excuse for short-covering.